hydro-lab/hydro-lab.github.io/purethirst.md

 ## Fundraisers
 Fundraisers are an important source of awareness and finance for the work the organization does.

-### Coffee Sale
+### Coffee and Chocolate Sale
 We are pleased to offer:
  - Sarris Chocolate Covered Pretzel Rods,
  - Sarris Chocolate Bars at \$2.50,
  - Morning Blend (Guatemalan and Honduran with notes of Green Apple, Milk Chocolate, and Agave), 12 oz whole bean \$16.25, and
  - Mensur Abahika (Ethiopian with notes of Orange Juice, Raspberry, and Marshmallow), 12 oz whole bean \$19.50

-Purchase [online](https://commerce.cashnet.com/cashneti/static/storefront/PURE/catalog/item-details/PURE-FUN) - pick-ups will be weekdays in April from 11am-1pm in Fisher 331.
+Purchase [online](https://commerce.cashnet.com/PURE?itemcode=PURE-FUN) - pick-ups will be weekdays in April from 11am-1pm in Fisher 331.
 (You must pick up at least one day after ordering).

 If you are not interested in coffee or chocolate please consider donating by making a “purchase” but then emailing me separately that your order was a donation.